seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 However, several intermediate results and half of Theorem 1.2 are missing.
 More precisely:

 - Section 2.1 of the report discusses radial and $L^1$-to-Schwartz reductions.
-The formalization prove radial reduction for the Schwartz LP problem (`FullAdmissible.radialization` and `fullLinearProgram_eq_radial`), but it does not prove the $L^1$-to-Schwartz reduction.
+The formalization prove radial reduction for the Schwartz LP problem, but it does not prove the $L^1$-to-Schwartz reduction.
 - The definition of $\mathsf{A}_+(d)$ is missing.
 The formalization considers anti-self-Fourier functions and Fourier pairs, but not self-Fourier functions.
+In particular, it only formalizes half of Theorem 1.2.
 - Proposition A.1 of the appendix is not formalized (which is obvious, considering that $\mathsf{A}_+(d)$ is not formalized).

 The absence of these results makes sense if you imagine that Astra's main goal is to prove the optimal Cohn-Elkies exponent.
 The sign uncertainty principle naturally arises in this argument, but $\mathsf{A}_+(d)$ is not needed.

+Also, some of the *proofs* are slightly modified.

+- The original proof of Lemma 3.2 (bounding the normalized Mellin transform) uses the Poisson inequality for upper half plane for subharmonic functions, while the formalization uses Phragmén-Lindelöf principle on a strip instead.
+- In the formalization of the proof of upper bound, the parameters used in the construction of auxiliary function $w(a)$ ($a_0, A, b(a)$) are chosen differently from the report.

 Now, let's read the Lean code!